jarden-liu/ion-alphabet-scroll/README.md

       <div>Name: {{item.name}}</div>
 </ion-alphabet-scroll>
 ```
-this 'ng-model' is the model you would like to sort .
+this `ng-model` is the model you would like to sort .

-the 'key' is the name of the key would like to order by.
+the `key` is the name of the key would like to order by.

-ps:Don't set ion-content scroll='false' .
+ps:Don't set ion-content `scroll='false'` .

 # Configure

-If you don't want to sort your data lists , you can set 'sort="false"'.
+If you don't want to sort your data lists , you can set `sort="false"`.
 Default is true .
 ```html
 <ion-alphabet-scroll ng-model="listModel"  key="keyName" sort="false">
       <div>Name: {{item.name}}</div>